boa-dev/boa/README.md

 ## Usage

-- Clone this repo and position yourself in its folder root
+- Clone this repo
-- Create a JS file that will be executed, for example `test.js`, and fill it with some JS code
-- Build and run with `cargo run -- test.js`
+- Run with `cargo run -- test.js` where `test.js` is an existing JS file
 - If any JS doesn't work then it's a bug.
 Please raise an issue!

 ## Communication